VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 }
 ```

-And we should see the following output:
+We should see the following output:

 ```
 0 # initial